Below you will find questions that prospective students often ask about. The questions are grouped into the following

 Students who complete the course and then complete a further year of approved supervised practice can ultimately apply for registration as a Generalist Psychologist.
 Thus, it offers an alternative route to a career as a practicing psychologist to the 2-year Master of Psychology pathway, and to the 2-year supervised practice (4+2) pathway.

 While ACU is not directly involved in the 6th year internship, we will provide you with information and advice on how to set up your internship toward the end of the 5th year.
 We will also introduce you to a group of past graduates who will share their advice and tips.
 However, once students graduate from the 5th year, they are responsible for securing their internship themselves.
 Securing an internship is much like winning a job, so success largely depends on the quality of the student’s application.
-It might be helpful to know that 80-90% of graduated students in Brisbane and 100% of graduated students in Melbourne went onto 6th year internships.
+It might be helpful to know that 100% of graduated students in Melbourne went onto 6th year internships.

 In Melbourne, 100% of graduates have successfully secured internships.
-In Brisbane, 75-90% have secured internships each year.
 The majority of graduates have set up their internships within three months of completing the course.

 Our graduates complete internships with a wide range of organisations including: